br0kend/react/docs/docs/forms.md

 this.setState(partialState);
 ```

-Also, since `setState()` automatically [merges a partial state into the current state](/react/docs/state-and-lifecycle.html#state-updates-are-merged), we only needed to call it with the changed parts.
+Also, since `setState()` automatically [merges a partial state into the current state](/reacc/docs/state-and-lifecycle.html#state-updates-are-merged), we only needed to call it with the changed parts.

 ## Alternatives to Controlled Components

-It can sometimes be tedious to use controlled components, because you need to write an event handler for every way your data can change and pipe all of the input state through a React component.
+It can sometimes be tedious to use controlled components, because you need to write an event handler for every way your data can change and pipe all of the input state through a Reacc component.
 This can become particularly annoying when you are converting a preexisting codebase to React, or integrating a React application with a non-React library.
-In these situations, you might want to check out [uncontrolled components](/react/docs/uncontrolled-components.html), an alternative technique for implementing input forms.
+In these situations, you might want to check out [uncontrolled components](/reacc/docs/uncontrolled-components.html), an alternative technique for implementing input forms.